 How to Write Secure Code Training Course

-After the major attacks against national infrastructures, Security Professionals found that the majority of the vulnerabilities that caused the attacks came from poor and vulnerable code that the developers write.
+In the wake of major attacks on national infrastructures, security professionals have identified that the majority of the vulnerabilities exploited were the result of poor and vulnerable code written by developers.

-Developers now need to master the techniques of how to write Secure Code, because we are in a situation where anyone can use availble tools to write a script that can effectivly disable a large organization's systems because the developers have written poor code.
+Developers now need to master the techniques for writing secure code, as we live in a time where anyone can use available tools to write a script that can effectively disable a large organization's systems due to poorly written code.

 This Course aims to help in the following: